AnyMindGroup/zio-pubsub/README.md

 | `zio-pubsub-google` | Provides [StreamingPull API](https://cloud.google.com/pubsub/docs/pull#streamingpull_api) based subscriber client and publisher implementations using [Google's Java](https://cloud.google.com/java/docs/reference/google-cloud-pubsub/latest/overview) library | ✅ | ❌ |
 | `zio-pubsub-serde-zio-schema` | Provides Serializer/Deserializer using the [zio-schema](https://github.com/zio/zio-schema) binary codec | ✅ | ✅ |

-_Deprecated modules that will be removed from 0.3 release in favor of codecs via zio-schema:_
-- ⚠️ `zio-pubsub-serde-circe` Provides Json Serializer/Deserializer using the [circe](https://circe.github.io/circe) codec
-- ⚠️ `zio-pubsub-serde-vulcan` Provides Avro schema Serializer/Deserializer using the [vulcan](https://fd4s.github.io/vulcan) codec

 ## Getting Started

 To get started with sbt, add the following line to your build.sbt file to use the implementation with the Google Java library: